Rush Limbaugh, half my brain tied behind my back, just to make it fair.

 There's no such thing as thinking in these people.

-If you read this whole thing, he says that in this, they're just barely on the human side of animal.
+They're just barely on the human side of animal.

-And they have been led to believe that the pot of gold is the pot of gold, and it's always there, no matter what they do.
+And they have been led to believe that the pot of gold is the pot of gold and it's always there, no matter what they do.

 And if somehow their portion doesn't end up with them, then they're being cheated.

-And they see people that have what they think is their portion of the wealth, like the business owners of the rich, and they are going to, in some cases, like UK, they're going to riot to go get it, or they're going to riot to make it uncomfortable for the people who do hate who did get their portion of the wealth.
+And they see people that have what they think is their portion of the wealth, like the business owners of the rich, and they are going to, in some cases, like the UK, they're going to riot to go get it, or they're going to riot to make it uncomfortable for the people who did get their portion of the wealth because it's unfair that the rioters didn't get theirs.

 Now, to me, such an explanation, because of course I provided it, makes total sense.